Add Testimonials To Your WordPress Site

-This premium WordPress plugin offers many great features right out of the box, including:
+This premium WordPress plugin provides many great features right out of the box, including:

-- Display options for your testimonials in a widget or as sliders, slideshows, list layout, grid layout, etc. by adding a shortcode
+- Display options for your testimonials in a widget or as slideshows, sliders, list layout, grid layout, etc. via a shortcode

-- Styling options (display image at the top, bottom, or side of testimonials, display testimonials in a speech bubble, customized font and background colours, font types and more.
+- Styling options (display image on top, bottom, or side of the testimonial, display testimonials in a speech bubble, customize font and background colours, font types and more.

-You can search for more Testimonials plugins inside your WordPress dashboard (Plugins > Add New), or the WordPress Free Plugin Repository …
+You can search for more WordPress Testimonials plugins inside your WordPress dashboard (Plugins > Add New), or the WordPress Plugin Repository …

 (WordPress Plugin Search – Testimonials)